Welcome to Top on Google!

 Tell Me More

-anyone offering you services that guarantee getting your site to rank first in Google search results (Top on Google) is essentially promising you the premiumm advertising spot in your vertical market.
-It is worht thinking about that for a moment.
-They are promising to put you in the internet equivalent of Times Square and that means putting you in front of the biggest players in your market and that means that the biggest players will have to take a step back to accommodate you.
-In light of this we should perhaps go over a few points so that this promise is put into context.
+anyone offering you services that guarantee getting your site to rank first in Google Search results (Top on Google) is essentially promising you the premium advertising spot in your vertical market.
+It is worth thinking about that for a moment.
+They are promising to put you in the Internet equivalent of Piccadilly Circus and that means putting you in front of your biggest competition.
+What does that mean?
+Well it means that the biggest players will have to take a step back to accommodate you and they don't like doing that very much.
+In light of this we should perhaps go over a few points so that all of this is put into context.

-Firstly the probability you have to appear top on the Google search engine results page depends entirely on which search terms are being searched for.
+Firstly the probability you have to appear top on the Google search engine results page depends entirely on what is being searched for.
 If you specialise in hypnotising

-field mice then you are extremely likely to be at the top of the Google search 'hypnotise (hypnotize) my field mouse' as this is a fairly specialist search term, even in the saturation of most of todays markets, but if you offer freight services across North America or Indian food in London, England then your chances are being made drastically smaller by the thousands of others (many of whom are paying specialists to get them top on Google) competing for that top on Google spot on 'Indian Takeaway' or 'Indian Takeaway in London.'
+field mice then you are pretty likely to be at the top of the Google search 'hypnotise (hypnotize) my field mouse' as this is a fairly specialist search term.
+If you offer freight services across North America or Indian food in London, England then your chances are made drastically smaller by the thousands of others (many of whom are paying specialists) competing for that top on Google spot on 'Indian takeaway' or 'Indian takeaway food in London.'

-Here then is a lesson, if you wish to get to the top on Google you must first deicide what terms you wish to be ranking first for.
+So, if you wish to get to the top on Google you must first decide what terms you wish to be ranking at first place for.

-Because there is such fierce competition over all of these search terms by companies offering Search Engine Only for our customers (SEO), the Google search engine is being constantly refined and updated in order to stay ahead of the methods being used in what is referred to as SEO - (Search Engine Optimisation really).
-Optimisation is only how the people who practice SEO prefer to think of it, but to Google it is really a plague of unending problems thrown up by the SEO market, designed to corrupt their search engine which seeks unbiased relevance and clarity.
-In other words what we expect to see when we search for a term on the internet.
-The internet is now, after all, an infinite internet space, impossible to remember as a whole in our own human mind.
+Because of fierce competition of all of these search terms by companies offering Search Engine cOnfusion (SEO), the Google Search engine is being constantly refined and updated in order to stay ahead of these companies in what is referred to as SEO - (Search Engine Optimisation really). optimisation is only how the people who practice SEO prefer to think of it, but to Google it is really a plague of unending problems thrown up by the SEO market, designed to corrupt their search engine which seeks unbiased relevance and clarity.
+In other words what we expect to see when we search for a term on the Internet.
+The Internet is now, after all, an infinite Internet space, impossible to remember as a whole in our own human mind.

-The Google search engine is, of course, essentially a massive database of the internet stored on Google computers in warehosues spread around the world.
+The Google Search engine is, of course, essentially a massive database of the Internet stored on Google computers in warehouses spread around the world.
 This database is populated by information recovered by spiders' or 'robots'